 Applicants with More Than 40 Credits

-Applicants with more than 40 transfer credits are encouraged to select an academic program (choose a major) at the time of application.
-Students transferring with 135 or more credits must choose a major, and its prerequisites must be completed or be in progress at the time of application.
-Each academic program has prerequisite requirements in addition to the University’s admission requirements, and some have special application requirements.
+Applicants with more than 40 credits are not required to submit official SAT or ACT test scores.
+Applicants with close to 90 transfer credits should choose a major at the time of application.
+Applicants with 135 or more credits must choose a major.
+Prerequisites must be completed or be in progress at the time of application.
+Each major has prerequisite requirements in addition to the University’s admission requirements, and some have special application requirements.

 Note: Any document submitted to the Office of Admissions to supplement the application becomes part of the official admissions record and cannot be released back to the student.